 Ms. Williams-Isom earned a bachelor’s degree in political science and psychology from Fordham University.
 Soon after, she began working in Community Affairs for the New York Police Department in Brooklyn.
 While working in Brooklyn at the height of community policing in the 1980s fueled her commitment to social justice, it was during her time as a student at Columbia Law School that she fully discovered her passion for advocacy work and came to appreciate the critical role played by communities in finding lasting solutions to social problems.
 After receiving her J.D., she practiced law for five years at two of New York’s most prestigious firms before joining ACS.

-Ms. Williams-Isom currently serves on the Advisory Council of the recently created My Brother’s Keeper Alliance, inspired by President Obama’s My Brother’s Keeper initiative.
+Ms. Williams-Isom served on the Advisory Council of the My Brother’s Keeper Alliance, inspired by President Obama’s My Brother’s Keeper initiative.
 In January 2016, she was appointed by New York City Mayor Bill de Blasio to his Children’s Cabinet Advisory Board and selected to be a member of the spring 2016 cohort of the Aspen-Pahara Education Fellows Program.
 She is also on the board of directors of Child Trends, a nonprofit research organization; the advisory group for Columbia Entrepreneurship, Innovation and Design; the board of trustees of the Central Park Conservancy; and the board of trustees of the Collegiate School.
 She is the recipient of a Public Interest Achievement Award from the Public Interest Law Foundation at Columbia Law School (2015) and an Annie E. Casey Foundation Children and Families Fellowship (2007-2008).
 Routinely sought after for her expert guidance on child welfare and community development, Ms. Williams-Isom has been featured in The New York Times, Barron’s, Crain’s New York, The Chronicle of Philanthropy, and Essence, as well as on WABC’s Here and Now and CUNY-TV’s Black America.

 Follow @MsAnneHCZ on Twitter.